-You are asked to solve as much of the following MATLAB problems.
+You are asked to solve as much of the following PYTHON problems.
 They are designed to be accessible for beginners, but show a sufficient level of difficulty so that they require a little bit of thinking before coding.
-The degree of difficulty of each exercise is given by the following icons: (\) fairly straightforward, (\\) a little bit more difficult, (\\\) longer and requires a larger amount of MATLAB concepts.
+The degree of difficulty of each exercise is given by the following icons: () fairly straightforward, () a little bit more difficult, () longer and requires a larger amount of PYTHON concepts.

-You are expected to solve all the eight exercises labelled by $\spadesuit$ during your matlab training.
-The remaining exercises are supplementary exercises that you can realize by yourself to understand MATLAB even better.
+You are expected to solve all the eight exercises labelled by \blacklozenge during your PYTHON training.
+The remaining exercises are supplementary exercises that you can realize by yourself to understand PYTHON even better.